sreenaths/mock-ats/README.md

 ========

 - Just a mock ATS for serving data locally.
-- The server expectes data to be in the 'data' directory.
+- The server expects data to be in the 'data' directory.

-Instalation
+Installation
 ========
 Just ensure that nodejs is installed!

 Starting
 ========
 - Run 'node server.js' from this directory.
 Server would start on port 8188.
-- 'node server.js <port>' for running on a specific port.
+- 'node server.js &lt;port$gt;' for running on a specific port.